Wifsimster/datagamer-api-v2/README.md

 The problem is that no web site gives a free access to their database !
 Developers who want to set up video games web site need automatically to build a database.

-####So why not build together your own database for everyone ?

-Is the main goal of Datagamer !
-You can participate to build a public video games database.

-**This new version of the API is full REST, written in Node.js and run with a MongoDb database;**
+**This new version of the API is full REST, written in Node.js and run with a MongoDb database.**

+**Unlike the v1, this v2 automatically populate itself when users search for video games !**

 **THIS V2 IS NOT CURRENTLY AVAILABLE ONLINE !** Please refer to v1 for the moment.